GitHub Classroom shuts down Aug 28, 2026. Migrate your course before the fall term →

 This is.

-Every competitor shows a score.
-Only Coder in 90 turns it into teaching.
+Most tools show a score.
+Coder in 90 turns it into teaching.
 The AI reads the real test output and your course notes, then explains the failure and the fix, with the output shown right beside it, so it’s verifiable, never a black box.

 Coder in 90: explains the failure and the fix